4. Motion in 2D and 3D#

 ay = -a*np.sin(theta)

-# Position and velocity at t
+# Position and velocity components at time t.

 x = x0 + vx0*t + 0.5*ax*t**2